 And what about water in the form of sports drinks?

 But the most important thing: make sure your hiking water is clean and free of microscopic trouble makers.

 Have you ever heard the expression "You are what you eat?"

-The reason I bring up these cliches is to urge you to consume the best quality carbohydrates, proteins, and fats you can afford (see above).
+The reason I bring up these cliches is to urge you to consume the best quality hiking nutrition you can afford (see above for tips).

 But we need to go a bit beyond that.

 And that requires a bit of knowledge about the human digestive system.

 If you're getting feedback from your gut (pain, unease, gas, bloating, weird stools), listen to another tried and true saying: "Go with your gut."

 When your body sends you a message, heed it or ignore it, but it won't go away.